Coalición Floresta Logo Coalición Floresta Search Buscar

 1.4 Objectives.

-1.5 Geographic and political-administrative location (limit of the Biological Corridor -wild areas and their connectivity- (natural and/or physical limits -rivers, highways, roads, others- and/or administrative limits -provinces, cantons, conservation areas, others-); if the model is a network of biological corridors, differentiate between the network and the corridors within the network).
+1.5 Geographic and political-administrative location (limit of the Biological Corridor -wild areas and their connectivity- (natural and/or physical limits -rivers, roads, paths, others- and/or administrative -provinces, cantons, conservation areas, others-); if the model is a network of biological corridors, differentiate between the network and the corridors within the network).

 2. What do we have?